Cayenne Pepper (Capsicum frutescens)

-Cayenne pepper is not a pepper, but a chili variety.
-They are small, hot, ground chili pods from the plant family Capsicum frutescens.
-This chili is sharper than the genus Capsicum annuum.
-It is, as the name implies, the devil pepper and just right for those who like very hot and spicy flavor.
+Cayenne pepper is a chili variety, not an actual pepper.
+It consists of small, hot, ground chili pods from the Capsicum frutescens plant family.
+This chili is spicier than Capsicum annuum varieties and is perfect for those who enjoy a hot and spicy flavor.

-Cayenne pepper is ground from whole chili pods, so many strong substances are in it.
-Capsaicin is a spicy substance found in the interior walls of the chili.
-It is a fat dissolving substance.
-If too much Cayenne is accidentally used, resort to a glass of milk rather than a glass of water for relief from the spice.
-The fat in the milk dissolves the capsaicin and alleviation approaches.
+Cayenne pepper is made from whole chili pods.
+The spiciness comes from capsaicin, which is the pungent substance found in the interior walls of the chili.
+Capsaicin is a fat-dissolving compound.
+If you accidentally use too much cayenne pepper, drink a glass of milk instead of water for relief.
+The fat in milk helps dissolve capsaicin and provides relief.

-The cayenne pepper of Orlandosidee has a red color and a fruity, pungent taste.
-Its smell is characteristic of chilli.
-You should be aware that cayenne pepper is about 20 times as hot as paprika and much less aromatic.
-Please be careful when seasoning.
+Devil's pepper has a red color and a fruity, pungent taste.
+It has a characteristic chili aroma.
+Please note that cayenne pepper is about 20 times hotter than paprika and has a less pronounced aroma.
+Exercise caution when seasoning with it.

-Indian, Indonesian, Mexican and Chinese regional kitchens use a lot of cayenne in their dishes.
-It is used to spice and sharpen the flavor of Chili con Carne and other Mexican dishes.
-Cayenne pepper also refines fish dishes, delicate fruity chutney or barbecue sauces for your barbecue.
+Cayenne pepper is widely used in Indian, Indonesian, Mexican, and Chinese cuisines.
+It adds spice and enhances the flavors of dishes such as Chili con Carne and other Mexican recipes.
+It also complements fish dishes, delicate fruity chutneys, and barbecue sauces for grilling.

-Caution: Cayenne pepper does not match with black pepper.
+Caution: Cayenne pepper does not pair well with black pepper.

-Please store cayenne pepper airtight, protected from the sun, in a cool and dry place.
+Store cayenne pepper in an airtight container, protected from sunlight, in a cool and dry place.

-The chili plant is a perennial, tropical plant and has a height of several meters.
-It originated in northern South America in Colombia, northern Brazil and Bolivia.
-It has been cultivated for over 7000 years.
+The chili plant is a perennial tropical plant that can reach several meters in height.
+It originates from northern South America, specifically Colombia, northern Brazil, and Bolivia.
+It has been cultivated for over 7,000 years in these regions.